dwavesystems/dwave-ocean-sdk/docs/leap_sapi/sapi_rest.rst

 Retrieve an Answer
 ------------------

-To retrieve an answer for a problem, send an HTTP GET request to ``problems/<problem_id>/answer`` and, optionally, the ``application/vnd.dwave.sapi.problem-answer+json; version=2.1.0`` resource representation.
+To retrieve an answer for a problem, send an HTTP GET request to the ``problems/<problem_id>/answer`` endpoint.
 The answer consists of solution data in binary format or a URL to such solution data as well as additional problem information.

 The request should contain no body.

+You can optionally set the ``Accept`` header to control the ``application/vnd.dwave.sapi.problem-answer+json; version=2.1.0`` resource representation.

 .. tab-set::